Grandma Gilbert’s Campfire BBQ Chicken

 Grandpa Gilbert stepped out of the camp to check on how Grandma was doing with the chicken.
 He had been in the kitchen preparing corn-on-the-cob and a tossed salad to compliment the BBQ chicken.

 “How’s the chicken coming, Marjorie?” he asked.

 As Grandpa turned to go back into the camp, he noticed a movement out of the corner of his eye.
 Turning to see what it was, he saw the bear coming out of the woods and making its way toward the fireplace and Grandma.

 “Marjorie!” he called.
 “There is a black bear coming up behind you, Come in the camp.
 Hurry!”

 Grandma turned and saw the bear, and quickly made her way toward the porch.
 Then she stopped, and looked back.

-“Not with out my chicken,” she replied.
+“Not without my chicken,” she replied.
 Still wearing the oven mitt on her hand, she ran back to the fireplace, arriving just seconds before the bear.
 Grabbing the skillet by the handle, she let out a with a loud, “Shoo!”
 Then turning quickly, Grandma made a bee-line for the porch.
 In a second, she was up on the porch and in the camp.
-Grandpa quickly shut the door.
+Grandpa promptly shut the door.